mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 }
 return this.pngBytes;
 ```

 Why are those two lines of code commented?
 Are they important?
-Were they left as
-reminders for some imminent change?
-Or are they just cruft that someone commented-out
-years ago and has simply not bothered to clean up.
+Were they left as reminders for some imminent change?
+Or are they just cruft that someone commented-out years ago and has simply not bothered to clean up.
-There was a time, back in the sixties, when commenting-out code might have been
+There was a time, back in the sixties, when commenting-out code might have been useful.
-useful.
 But we’ve had good source code control systems for a very long time now.
-Those
-systems will remember the code for us.
+Those systems will remember the code for us.
 We don’t have to comment it out any more.
-Just
-delete the code.
+Just delete the code.
 We won’t lose it.
 Promise.

 ## HTML کامنت های

-HTML in source code comments is an abomination, as you can tell by reading the code
-below.
-It makes the comments hard to read in the one place where they should be easy to
-read—the editor/IDE.
-If comments are going to be extracted by some tool (like Javadoc) to
-appear in a Web page, then it should be the responsibility of that tool, and not the program-
-mer, to adorn the comments with appropriate HTML.
+HTML in source code comments is an abomination, as you can tell by reading the code below.
+It makes the comments hard to read in the one place where they should be easy to read—the editor/IDE.
+If comments are going to be extracted by some tool (like Javadoc) to appear in a Web page, then it should be the responsibility of that tool, and not the programmer, to adorn the comments with appropriate HTML.

 ```java
 /**